 Difference between Shivratri & Maha Shivratri

-Shivratri and Maha Shivratri are both Hindu festivals dedicated to Lord Shiva, but they have distinct characteristics:
+Shivratri and Maha Shivratri are both Hindu festivals dedicated to Lord Shiva.
+The different characteristics of Shivratri & Maha Shivratri are explained below.

 Shivratri